Ask Emma: Pushy Parents, Domestic Chores, and the Fall of Capitalism

 - Never leave home without a book.
 You’ll need something to read if you get arrested, or your sit-in lasts longer than planned.

 My parents have been asking about grandkids, which is not at all one of my priorities right now.
 I have tried to make jokes and dodge the question, but it keeps coming up!
 I say “not right now” but the answer might actually be “never.”
 How can I help them see my perspective and/or let them down gently?

-Ah, yes, the pressure for grandkids … my parents put a lot of family demands on me (and didn’t even want me to get an education), so I couldn’t wait to get out of there.
+Ah, yes, the pressure for grandkids … my parents put a lot of family demands on me (and didn’t even want me to get an education), so I couldn’t get out of there fast enough.
 Parents of adult children perennially need to be reminded that the more pressure they exert, the more they’ll push you (and your potential babies) away.
 Plus, society’s focus on perpetuating the race degrades woman to a mere machine.
 Women have the absolute right to free motherhood––or to choose not to become mothers at all.
 Time to tell your parents It’s.
 Your.
 Life.